The Importance of Precision Measurements in Specialty Gases

 must be comparable to regional and international standards.
 These standards call for the metrological traceability of the measuring results.

 Higher precisions in calibration mixtures and the implementation of traceability help establish better standardization of precision measurements worldwide.
 When we increase accuracy, we also increase the confidence in the analytical data.
 Traceability to national or international standards provides all stakeholders, including gas producers, end-users, and environmental agencies, with a higher degree of confidence that the analytical data reported is accurate and uniform.

-The professional calibration services provided by Allometrics is helping the petrochemical industry achieve its emission goals while delivering a higher quality product to users.
+Allometric’s professional calibration services help the petrochemical industry achieve its emissions goals while providing its users with a higher quality product.